#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Michael.

-I can barely hear you, and they're not even on.
+I can barely hear you and they're not even on.
 No.

-How many has gotten with Bill?
-Oh,
+How many has gotten?
+Oh, chill.

-John's done the T-sign with his hands on that show.
-I've not seen for a long time.
+John's done the T-sign with his hands on the show, which I've not seen for a long time.
+I'm going to look at the

 top footballers on their Instagram.
 Yeah.